Wilcox Junction, Florida

 Wilcox Junction is an unincorporated community in Gilchrist County, Florida, United States.
 It is located 1.4 mi west of Wilcox, and 1.4 mi northwest of Fanning Springs.

 Geography

 Wilcox Junction is located at 29.612°N 82.94°W, and its elevation is 26 ft.

+Wilcox Junction was the site of a former railroad wye built by the Atlantic Coast Line Railroad.
+The lines at this junction consisted of the Thomasville—Dunnellon Line and the Jacksonville—Wilcox Line.
+Today, all three legs of this wye are used by the Nature Coast State Trail.